ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 is used as well.
 The client instance can then store the relevant pending grant information in the session, either in the browser storage directly (such as with a single-page application) or in an associated session store on a back-end server.
-In both cases, when the incoming request reaches the client instance, the session information can be used to ensure it's the same party that started the request is present as the request finishes.
+In both cases, when the incoming request reaches the client instance, the session information can be used to ensure that the same party that started the request is present as the request finishes.

 If the end user does not interact with the client instance through a web browser or the `push`